Stevecmd/Cruddur-social/journal/week0.md

       cd $THEIA_WORKSPACE_ROOT
 ```
 This configuration sets up the AWS CLI with auto-prompt mode enabled, making it easier to use CLI commands in your Gitpod environment.
+- The bash commands we used are the same as the [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ### Steps to Create a new User and Generate AWS Credentials